 Coastal Carolina University provides workers' compensation insurance coverage for all students enrolled in non-paid internship courses or programs.
 Coverage is provided for any enrolled student not receiving monetary compensation for their internship training or experience.
-Workers' compensation insurance can provide 100% coverage for medical care should a student suffer a work-related injury or illness while performing the duties of their field experiences; however, compensation insurance cannot be applied to time spent in the experience before the start date for the specific fieldbased course or after the last day of the field-based course.
+Workers' compensation insurance can provide 100% coverage for medical care should a student suffer a work-related injury or illness while performing the duties of their field experiences; however, compensation insurance cannot be applied to time spent in the experience before the start date for the specific field-based course or after the last day of the field-based course.
 In addition, coverage is not applied to travel to and from the placement site.
 If a student chooses to visit a school outside these dates, coverage would not be in effect.
 Insurance coverage is provided by the State Accident Fund (SAF) with medical case management provided by Compendium Services, Inc., through a contractual agreement with SAF.
-Insurance claims are filed electronically by Compendium Services in response to the telephone submission of a "First Report of Injury" from the course instructor/supervisor or Director of the Center of Excellence, Academic Advising and Student Services.
+Insurance claims are filed electronically by Compendium Services in response to the telephone submission of a "First Report of Injury" from the course instructor/supervisor or Director of Clinical Experiences and Educator Licensure.